Protonk/Article-Feedback/readme.md

 It is also not written in the style of an R package.
 The code expects you to run each script as needed (after the import script) in order to load the functions and objects into your environment.
 Then you can plot or model as needed using the supplied functions/objects.

+## License

+- All code is released under a CC-BY-SA license, as described and linked in license.md

 ## Packages

 This will eventually be automated with a call to sessionInfo()